Jamey Richard

-Jamey Richard (born October 9, 1984) is a former American football center.
-He was drafted by the Indianapolis Colts in the seventh round of the 2008 NFL Draft.
-He played college football at the University at Buffalo.
+Jamey Richard (born October 9, 1984) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the seventh round of the 2008 NFL draft.
+He played college football for the Buffalo Bulls.

+Early life and college

+Richard is the first player from Weston High School to ever play football professionally.

 He was named Male Student-Athlete of the Year at Buffalo following his senior season.

-Jamey is the first player from Weston High School to ever play football professionally.

 Professional career

 Indianapolis Colts

-Richard got his first NFL start September 7, 2008 against the Chicago Bears.
+Richard got his first NFL start September 7, 2008, against the Chicago Bears.
 He replaced Jeff Saturday at center who was injured.
-On December 28, 2008 against the Tennessee Titans he confidently secured a loose football in the end zone against the visiting Titans, capping a 23-0 shutout.
+On December 28, 2008, against the Tennessee Titans he confidently secured a loose football in the end zone against the visiting Titans, capping a 23–0 shutout.
 Richard was named to PFW's All-Rookie team for his role on the interior offensive line for the Colts.

 On September 12, 2011, he was waived by the Colts.
 Jameson Richard was re-signed by the Indianapolis Colts.